dtx-company/shared-github-workflows/docs/ecr-migration.md

 ## v0.2.0

-In your workflow file you will want to update the tag to `v0.2.0`, and if you have skipped to here, make sure you've added the variables from the previous step.
+In your workflow file you will want to update the tag to `v0.2.0`.

+If you have skipped to here, make sure you've added the variables from the previous step.

 One this has run, you can verify it worked by looking at the image being used in ArgoCD, it should have an AWS path now instead of JFrog.

 ## v1

-In your workflow file you will want to update the tag to `v1`, if you have skipped to here, make sure you've added the variables from the previous step(s), and remove the below variables :
+In your workflow file you will want to update the tag to `v1`

+If you have skipped to here, make sure you've added the variables from the previous step(s), and remove the below variables :

 ```
 JFROG_FLOWCODE_SERVER_NAME